rufina-chyhohidze/hospital-management-system-application/README.md

 - Pages like [Patients](http://localhost:8080/patients) are not accessible.
 - All `Edit` and `Delete` buttons are hidden unless the user is authenticated.
-- Delete button is hidden for unauthorized users
+- `Delete` button is hidden for unauthorized users
+- Assign patient is hidden for unauthorized users
 ---

 ##  User Relations